otratsaphong/hugoblog01/content/post/2022-06-18-apple-put-vertical/index.md

   - Put-Vertical
 ---

-The market has bee dropping brutally over the last couple of weeks.
+The market has been dropping brutally over the last couple of weeks.
 It looks like it has come to a support level.

 Below is a chart of Apple (AAPL), which is a proxie for the broader market.
 It looks like the market could go up or go sideways.